aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pptxsaveoptions/_index.md

 ```

-Gets the display type when exporting to Excel.
+Gets the display type when exporting to PowerPoint.
 The default exporting type is working as printing.

 See [SlideViewType](../../com.aspose.cells/slideviewtype).